 Fall Party Treats and Games

 My husband and I have been planning youth group games and parties for children at our church for the entire 15 years of our marriage, and probably before that too!
-Yet, it’s rare that I think about sitting down and blogging any of them!
+Yet, it’s rare that I think about sitting down and blogging any of them.
 Crazy, right?
-I’d like to share with you, a few of the easy treats and games we have used when planning Fall parties over the past few years.
-Whether it be for a group of high school kids or an Awana club, these are super simple crowd pleasers!
+I’d like to share with you, a few of the easy Halloween treats and party games we have used when planning Fall parties over the past few years.
+Whether it be for a group of high school kids or an Awana club, these are super simple crowd-pleasers!

 I’m always running low on time, so these are quick snack ideas that can be whipped up in a pinch!